-For many years smuggling in Cornwall was regarded as an honourable profession and the men who practiced it were euphemistically called as ‘fair traders’.
+For many years smuggling in Cornwall was regarded as an honourable profession and the men who practiced it were euphemistically called as ‘free traders’.
 In fact, these men and women were often ‘upstanding’ members of the community.
 A known smuggler in Falmouth, Isaac Cocart, was actually mayor of the town twice, as well as being a respected magistrate.

 Cornwall’s extensive coastline, with so many tiny coves, offers ample opportunity for clandestine deeds.
 Often the excise men weren’t local, didn’t know the coast very well or had to patrol a large area, which kept them at a permanent disadvantage.

 Silas Finn, or Finny as he was often called, was known for regularly landed smuggled goods at the small sandy bay of Portwrinkle on Cornwall’s south coast, not far from Looe.

 Portwrinkle was actually pretty busy at this time, a centre for the legal pilchard trade but Silas Finn found other ideas to supplement his income.
 He was a popular local character, providing his community with a regular supply of contraband goods and is said to have organised smuggling routes all along the coast, from Looe to Cawsand, even right into Devon.

 Looe Island, not far from Portwrinkle, was a haven for smugglers in the 18th and 19th century and during that time two families are recorded living on the island.
 The Finns, since the 1780s (sometimes spelt Fynns), and later the Hoopers.
 These two families were, quite literally, thick as thieves.